Learning a distance measure from the information-estimation geometry of data: Training and implementation details

 In the right-most column of~\cref{fig:illustration}, we use a Gaussian mixture density

 In the left-most column of~\cref{fig:illustration}, we use a two-dimensional Laplace density obtained by taking the product of two one-dimensional densities,

 where $\vx = (x_{1},x_{2})$.

 \paragraph{Numerical computation of the IEM and the associated local metric $\mG(\vx,\snr)$.} For each of the prior densities above, we write the function $\log p_{\rvy_\gamma}$ in closed form in PyTorch and compute $\nabla\log p_{\rvy_\gamma}$ and $\nabla^{2}\log p_{\rvy_\gamma}$ using \verb|torch.autograd|.
-The IEM in \cref{eq:distance-qv} (global distance) is computed using 200 uniformly spaced discretization steps over $\smash{\log \gamma \in [2^{-4}, 2^{4}]}$ for the Laplace prior and $\smash{\log \gamma \in [2^{-10}, 2^{10}]}$ for the Gaussian and Gaussian mixture priors, with 50 random Brownian-motion paths to estimate expectations.
-The local metric $\mG(\vx,\snr)$ in \cref{eq:local_metric_hessian} is computed using the same number of discretization steps and Brownian-motion paths, while the integral is taken over $\smash{\log \gamma \in [2^{-2}, 2^{2}]}$ for the Laplace prior and $\smash{\log \gamma \in [2^{-4}, 2^{4}]}$ for the Gaussian and Gaussian mixture priors.
-The difference in range limits between the Laplace and the other distributions arises from numerical stability considerations when computing gradients.
+The IEM in \cref{eq:distance-qv} (global distance) is computed using 200 uniformly spaced discretization steps over $\smash{\log \gamma \in [2^{-10}, 2^{10}]}$ for all prior densities, with 50 random Brownian-motion paths to estimate expectations.
+The local metric $\mG(\vx,\snr)$ in \cref{eq:local_metric_hessian} is computed using the same number of discretization steps and Brownian-motion paths, while the integral is taken over $\smash{\log \gamma \in [2^{-4}, 2^{4}]}$.